H-1B Visa Fees in 2026: Cost to Employer, Transfer, Extensions | VisaNation

 Frequently Asked H-1B Fees Questions

-Below you will find answers to the most commonly asked questions:
+Below, you will find answers to the most commonly asked questions:

 Do I have to pay H-1B fees with the registration process?

-Sponsors will be responsible for the non-refundable $215 registration fee for entering a beneficiary into the cap.
+Employers are responsible for the non-refundable $215 registration fee for entering a beneficiary into the cap.
 However, you will have to pay all applicable H-1B fees if selected for the cap.

 Who pays H-1B visa fees?